gundermanc/vs-go/README.md

 ## Done

+### Editor Features
 - Very early prototype of colorization via lexing the file.
-See roadmap for more information.
-- Proof of concept error squiggles for syntax (non-semantic) errors using `gofmt.exe -e`.
+- Error squiggles (only for some `gofmt.exe` provided errors and supported parse cases).
-- TextMate-based outlining and structure guides.
+- Outlining and structure guides (only for supported parse cases).
-- Colorized + formatted documentation tooltips via `gogetdoc.exe`.
+- Colorized + formatted documentation tooltips via `gogetdoc.exe` (currently requires files to be in GOPATH directory).
+- Smart-indent (only for supported parse cases).

+### Supported Parse Cases

+- Package declarations
+- Top level functions with no parameters, no return type, and no body content.

 ## Getting started
-- Install the Go development SDK
+- Install the Go development SDK.
 - Install gofmt and gogetdoc.
+- Build in Visual Studio 2019 16.1+.
+- Copy src/test-fodder to your GOPATH directory.
+- Open the file in the experimental VS instance.

 ## Roadmap